DoD-Platform-One/bbtoc/policy/governance.md

 ## Community Appointed

 Up to six positions can be held by community appointed members.
-- Any member of the community may nominate a prospective member by submitting a ticket [here](https://github.com/DoD-Platform-One/P1TOC/issues)
+- Any member of the community may nominate a prospective member by submitting a ticket [here](https://repo1.dso.mil/platform-one/p1toc/-/issues/new), using the nomination template.
 - Nominee's will be announced if a seat is vacant and
 - voted upon in the following meetup of the P1TOC.
   - Voting is done by the community live during the meetup